zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

 4. Now go to any report, right click and select Detail Report (created this report  in previous step).
     ![](./images/oascdb63.png " ")

 5. This will drill down to the filtered version of detail report.
-Filters will be applied as attributes of selected main report.
+Filters will be applied as per the attributes of selected main report.
     ![](./images/oascdb64.png " ")

-## Step 5: Adding Filters ##
+## Step 6: Adding Filters ##
 Filters are used to make canvas interactable for the users.
 Users can view desired data by adding filters to the canvas.
 In this way filters enable users to interact with canvas.

 1. Click (+) symbol on the top screen as shown in below screenshot and select the fields as required.
 Here we have selected Year, Month, Account Group.
     ![](./images/oascdb65.png " ")

-2. The result canvas will look like below.
+2. The resultant canvas will look like below.
     ![](./images/oascdb66.png " ")

 3. We can select the filter attribute values as required.
 Here we have selected **Year=2015, Account Group= Non-contingent Salaries and Supplies and Month = Apr-15,Aug-15,Jan-15 and May-15**.